Colony Wars: Story

-If player is defeated on Sol, it results in the canonical ending, in which the League is forced to retreat from Sol, but they manage to seal the Sol warp hole as they leave by destroying the Sol battle platform, sealing the Sol system and effectively imprisoning the Earth Empire.
-Due to a lack of resources, a civil war breaks out throughout the Sol system and the Earth Empire collapses.
-This sets up the plot for Colony Wars: Vengeance, a sequel set 20–30 years later.
+If player is defeated on Sol, the League is forced to retreat from Sol, but they seal the Sol warp hole as they leave by destroying the Sol battle platform, sealing the Solar System and effectively imprisoning the Earth Empire.
+Due to a lack of resources, a civil war breaks out throughout the Solar System and the Earth Empire collapses.
+Colony Wars: Vengeance, a sequel set 20–30 years later, continues the story from this ending.

-Success in the Sol system requires that the player defeat the Tzar's personal Super Titan (a final boss).
+Success in the Solar System requires that the player defeat the Tzar's personal Super Titan (a final boss).
 The League wins the war as the Earth Empire unconditionally surrenders and the Tzar is declared "gone and vanished".
-With the Earth Empire defeated, the people of Sol are no longer limited to leave the Sol system so many migrate to the other colonized worlds and star systems.
+With the Earth Empire defeated, the people of Sol are no longer limited to leave the Solar System so many migrate to the other colonized worlds and star systems.
 Earth Empire's fall also results to the independence of all the colonized star systems and their worlds.

-If the player gets this ending without failing any act or mission during the entire campaign, there will be an additional scene: A disc-shaped spaceship, flying above an unknown sun.
+If the player gets this ending without failing any act or mission during the entire campaign, there will be an additional scene: A disc-shaped spaceship, flying above an unknown star.